-In 2017, the special-teams unit included a record-setting performance by Roy Finch, who tied a franchise single-season mark with three punt-return touchdowns and beat his own record for most punt-return yards in a season.
-He finished the season with 1,200 punt-return yards, the third-best total in league history, and was named the CFL’s Most Outstanding Special Teams Player and was also a CFL all-star alongside Paredes, who led the CFL with a 91.4-per cent success rate on field-goal attempts and both he and Finch were named CFL all-stars.
-Maver led the league with 13 punts inside the opposition’s 10-yard line.
+The 2017 special-teams unit included a record-setting performance by Roy Finch, who beat his own record for most punt-return yards in a season.
+Finch was named the CFL’s Most Outstanding Special Teams Player and was also a CFL all-star alongside Paredes, who led the CFL with a 91.4-per cent success rate on field-goal attempts.

-In 2016, the Stamps led the CFL with an average of 24.3 yards on kickoff returns.
+The Stamps led the CFL in 2016 with an average of 24.3 yards on kickoff returns.
 Paredes tied the franchise record with 56 field goals including a league-leading 18 three-pointers from 40 yards or longer.
 Paredes’ season included a streak of 32 consecutive successful field goals.
-He was second in the CFL in both points (203) and kickoff average (66.4 yards).
-Maver averaged a career-best 46.9 yards per punt and was among the league leaders with seven punts pinning the opposition inside its own 10-yard line.
-The Stamps’ special-teams unit blocked three punts.
+Rob Maver averaged a career-best 46.9 yards per punt.

 In 2015, the group was led by Paredes, who made 41 of 47 field goals, 26 converts and seven singles for a West Division-leading total of 156 points.
 He earned West Division and CFL all-star nods and was the West’s finalist for the Most Outstanding Special Teams Player award.